zhouhanxie/PRAG/readme.md

 PRAG: Personalized Retrieval Augmented Generator for Explainable Recommendation
 ---
 Some modules in this repository is based-off publically available implementation of prior models.
+This includes Optimus [implementation](https://github.com/megagonlabs/coop) by Megagon labs, and a [series](https://github.com/lileipisces/NLG4RS) of models released by Lei Li.
+The dataset we used could be found [here](https://lifehkbueduhk-my.sharepoint.com/personal/16484134_life_hkbu_edu_hk/_layouts/15/onedrive.aspx?id=%2Fpersonal%2F16484134%5Flife%5Fhkbu%5Fedu%5Fhk%2FDocuments%2FCIKM20%2DNETE%2DDatasets&ga=1), also made available by Lei Li (kudos to previous works for open-sourcing!).

+Directory for training components of PRAG is self-contained.
+We try to make the training parameters readable and our implementation Huggingface-friendly (i.e. they will look similar to a standard HF training pipeline).
+We recommend an 24-GB GPU for training PRAG (tuning UnifiedQA component requires 48GB, but it should finish in minutes).